Dyeus-Phater/Banana-Graphic-Studio/README.md

 # 🍌Banana Graphic Studio

 Welcome to Banana Graphic Studio!
 This is a web-based tool designed for editing graphics, particularly for ROM hacking projects, by overlaying text using bitmap fonts or standard system fonts.
-It features a real-time preview, comprehensive profile management, batch processing, and various text effects.
+It features a real-time preview, comprehensive profile management, AI-powered text generation, batch processing, and various text effects.

 ## Features